mshereef03/FinalProject-10-Chill/README.md

 The application consists of the following microservices, each containerized with Docker and deployable to Kubernetes:

 - **api-gateway**: Handles incoming requests and routes them to the appropriate service.
-- **user-auth**: Manages user accounts, authentication (login/logout), password reset, and email verification.
+- **user**: Manages user accounts, authentication (login/logout), password reset, and email verification.
 - **catalog**: Allows vendors to create, schedule, and publish Mystery Bag offers with dynamic pricing.
 Supports search and filtering.
-- **order-payment**: Handles order reservations, payment processing via Stripe, refunds, and credit card validation.
+- **order**: Handles order reservations, payment processing via Stripe, refunds, and credit card validation.
 - **feedback**: Collects and manages different types of feedback (reviews, complaints, questions), supports vendor replies, sorting, and upvotes.
-- **notification**: Sends real-time alerts and reminders to users about new deals or order updates.

 ## Getting Started